Applying for Admission

 International applications are reviewed as they are received (rolling admission).
 We encourage you to complete your application and submit all required documents as soon as possible to receive the best consideration for admission and scholarships.
 Applications received after February 1 will be considered on a space available basis.

-International students seeking freshman or transfer admission must also demonstrate that they have the financial resources to meet the cost of attendance.
+International students seeking freshman admission must also demonstrate that they have the financial resources to meet the cost of attendance.
 Students with strong academic performance may be considered for partial scholarships from RIT.
 Students who are awarded partial merit- or need-based scholarships may use scholarships awarded as part of the documentation of financial support.

 Advanced Placement (AP)